Mandzhi/Open-wind-project/README.md

 ## Acknowledgments

 ENGIE Renewables is acknowledged for sharing their "La Haute Borne" dataset with researchers.
 It indeed helps to feel how difficult is to work with raw data.
 Gratitudes should also be sent to the Global Modeling and Assimilation Office (GMAO) at NASA Goddard Space Flight Center for the MERRA-2 reanalysis data which was provided through the NASA GES DISC online archive.
+And I would like to thank BuildingAI course for encouraging me to make this project available via GitHub :)